adakgh/enterprise-web-application-project/README.md

 <!-- CONTRIBUTING -->
 ## System Documentation

-If you want a in dept look at this system/project take a look at the **System Documentation**
+If you want an in depth look at this system/project, take a look at the **System Documentation**.
 https://drive.google.com/file/d/1Lm-riTbjEXors63FON0X-mdYC76r3lgS/view?usp=sharing

 <!-- LICENSE -->